microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 PSRule lets you use options when calling cmdlets such as `Invoke-PSRule` and `Test-PSRuleTarget` to change how rules are processed.
 This topic describes what options are available, when to and how to use them.

-The following options are available for use:
+The following workspace options are available for use:

 - [Execution.LanguageMode](#executionlanguagemode)
 - [Execution.InconclusiveWarning](#executioninconclusivewarning)